Salvator Mundi: The most expensive painting in the world is getting the Broadway treatment

 The saga of "Salvator Mundi" may seem like a niche topic for a stage production, but Winer believes some of the most popular musicals have succeeded because they are particular stories told in a compelling way.
 She points to the famous musical "Fiddler on the Roof," a tale about a Jewish family in a settlement in Imperial Russia, which premiered in 1964 and has been performed in multiple countries around the world for half a century.

-Then there's "Hamilton," Lin-Manuel Miranda's hip-hop take one of the early supporters of US constitutionalism, who received far less attention than his historical counterparts like George Washington and Benjamin Franklin.
+Then there's "Hamilton," Lin-Manuel Miranda's hip-hop take on one of the early supporters of US constitutionalism, who received far less attention than his historical counterparts like George Washington and Benjamin Franklin.

 "Who would think that a musical about an obscure founding father would be so fascinating to people?"
 Winer asked.
 "The unlikeliest stories find incredible interest from audiences.
 The more specific it is, sometimes the more universal it becomes."